Once upon a time, it was not unusual for airlines to offer transfer options out of their frequent flyer miles and into hotel schemes.

 Over the years this changed, creating a pyramid of sorts:

-- Hertz would let you transfer into hotel and airline schemes
+- Hertz would let you transfer into hotel and airline schemes (although this is currently suspended following the bankruptcy filing during the pandemic)

 - hotel schemes would let you transfer into airline schemes, but not car schemes